-2020 marks a turning point in this country.
+2020 marked a turning point in this country.
 In light of unprecedented challenge and upheaval ranging from a global pandemic to civil unrest in the wake of police brutality disproportionately leveled against people of color, we are seeing people of all races, ages and ethnicities stepping in and speaking up.
 Once again, we are reminded of the great disparity in the distribution of wealth and power we face as a nation as incidents that are too significant to ignore painfully bring these unpleasant truths to the forefront.
 The problem is systemic and widespread, impacting our economic, political, educational, healthcare and criminal justice systems.
 In our communities and workplaces alike, people are finally engaging in real conversations about race, justice, diversity, equality, and inclusion.
 With this amplified focus comes hope that we will finally address these issues in a meaningful and substantial way.

 The problem is systemic and requires an integrated approach.
 We need to address these challenges at the macro-level or systemic level.
 This means tackling disparity head on in our hiring practices.
 Once and for all putting an end to pay inequity.
 Addressing bias in our talent management and performance management systems.
 It means setting real actionable goals and holding people accountable to those goals.